How To Set Up An Effective Year-long Practice Routine

 I know that for some the mere mention of that word can be a turn off.
 Yup, many say it’s not fun, tedious, etc. And perhaps there is some truth in that.
 But let’s be clear: deliberate practice is the only way to get significantly better at guitar (or at anything else for that matter).
 Understand that there are no shortcuts, no other way.
-Practicing is the way.
+Practising is the way.
 And practicing smart will produce fantastic results over a stretch of time.
 Here is how to set up an effective year-long practice routine.

 Be specific but realistic

 For practice to be truly effective you need to set up specific and measurable goals that are also realistic.
 For instance, becoming a guitar god in eight months is not a realistic goal for anybody.
 Learning all the modes of the harmonic minor scale in all positions in fourth months is a realistic goal for some.
-Be realistic about where you are as a guitar player, and understand how much time you can dedicate to practicing in a consistent fashion.
-Getting a good guitar teacher will also work wonders for not only improving, but assessing your playing goals for 2021.
+Be realistic about where you are as a guitar player, and understand how much time you can dedicate to practising in a consistent fashion.
+Getting a good guitar teacher will also work wonders for not only improving but assessing your playing goals for 2021.